Resident Hunter Credentials

 Residency and hunting credentials prove you're qualified to hunt in British Columbia.
-They're displayed on your Fish & Wildlife ID (FWID) profile.
+They're displayed on your Fish and Wildlife ID (FWID) profile.

-- For new hunters: Conservation and Outdoor Recreation Education training or equivalent.
+- For new hunters: Proof of hunter safety training (Conservation and Outdoor Recreation Education training or equivalent).

 Supporting documentation accepted as proof of B.C. residency include the following, with an issue date being at least six months prior to the date of the application.
 Please note if you are renewing your B.C. residency credential then your documentation must be valid with no restriction on the issue date: